 Key Takeaways

-Understand the role of agriculture in state economies and how it affects overall income levels.
-This analysis reveals which states depend on farming and how nonfarm income compares.
-Make l
+Understand the role of agriculture in state economies and how nonfarm income compares.
+This analysis reveals which states depend most on farming income in dollar terms and as a share of total flows—so you can pair economic structure with business strategy.

 Overview